dvsa/dvsa-design-system/app/views/get-started/production/README.md

 ## Include the DVSA Frontend in your project

-To start using MOJ styles, components and patterns contained here, you’ll need to include DVSA Frontend in your project.
+To start using DVSA styles, components and patterns contained here, you’ll need to include DVSA Frontend in your project.

-We recommend [installing DVSA Frontend using npm](https://github.com/dvsa/moj-frontend/blob/master/docs/installation/installing-with-npm.md).
+We recommend [installing DVSA Frontend using npm](https://github.com/dvsa/dvsa-frontend/blob/master/docs/installation/installing-with-npm.md).
 Using this option, you will be able to:

 - selectively include the CSS or JavaScript for individual components
 - build your own styles or components based on the palette or typography and spacing mixins